Table Of Contents

 Cloud infrastructure is a set of hardware and software components that enable organizations to create, process, and store workloads remotely over the Internet.
 This practice is called cloud computing, and cloud infrastructure refers to all the components that power it.

-Unlike on-site data centers, cloud infrastructure is owned and maintained by a dedicated cloud service provider (CSP).
-This means you do not have to purchase, install, and maintain the components on your own.
-You pay a subscription to access them, increasing or decreasing capacity as needed.
+Unlike on-site data centers, a dedicated cloud service provider (CSP) owns and maintains cloud infrastructure.
+This means you do not have to purchase, install, and maintain the components yourself.
+Instead, you pay a subscription to access them, increasing or decreasing capacity as needed.

-The three most popular cloud providers are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform.
+Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform are the three most popular cloud providers.

-The cloud providers manage the underlying servers, storage, networking, and virtualization hardware and software.
-You usually just need to allocate the compute, storage, and networking resources needed for your specific workloads over the internet.
+Cloud providers manage the underlying servers, storage, networking, and virtualization hardware and software.
+You usually just need to allocate the compute, storage, and networking resources needed for your specific workloads over the Internet.

 What Are The Components Of Cloud Infrastructure?